Pet Insurance Annual Limit

 Consider your budget

-Higher annual limits mean higher monthly premiums, so choose a limit that allows for a premium that fits in your budget.
-Remember that pet insurance works on a reimbursement system, so you'll need funds to pay the vet upfront before getting reimbursed.
-Consider setting aside an emergency fund of $1,000 to $2,000 to cover the initial payment while waiting for reimbursement.
+Higher annual limits mean higher monthly premiums, so choose a limit that allows for a premium fitting your budget.
+Pet insurance works on a reimbursement system, so you'll need funds to pay the veterinarian upfront before getting reimbursed.
+Consider setting aside an emergency fund of $1,000 to $2,000 to cover initial payments while waiting for reimbursement.

 4. 4